rvzm/bvzm/README.md

 chan5      | dccts channel 5

 ## Contact
-I can be contacted at irc.gotham.chat in #bvzm, #eggdrop, and #gotham
+I can be contacted at irc.irc-nerds.net in #fuknz, #bots, and #nerds